 What Do Investors Need to Know About Accounting and Taxation in Puerto Rico?

-Most of the incentives related to accounting and taxation in Puerto Rico require an individual, company, or investor to be a bona-fide resident of the U.S. island territory for at least six months.
+Most of the incentives related to accounting and taxation in Puerto Rico require an individual, company, or investor to be a bona-fide resident of the U.S. island territory for at least six months in a calendar year.
+If you incorporate a company in Puerto Rico, you will likely be able to take advantage of its various schemes and Biz Latin Hub can help you through the process.

 How to become a resident to benefit from accounting and taxation in Puerto Rico?